 - Sign documents on your behalf

-Your power of attorney has the same powers as you do over the matters in your life, but only if you’re unable to do so.
+Your power of attorney has the same powers as you do over the matters in your life, but only if you cannot do so.
 That’s why the process for giving someone your power of attorney should include a notarized document signed in the presence of witnesses and stored in a secure place.

 Advance Healthcare Directive

 Once a trusted power of attorney is designated, setting up an advance healthcare directive is essential.
 This document details what you want your medical care and treatments to be should you become incapacitated.
 This document prevents all of your healthcare decisions from being squarely on one person’s shoulders.

 What Is a Will?

 When a person passes away, the probate process will determine who gets which property and estates based on their legal relationship with you.
 Depending on deceased relatives, this often includes their spouse, children, siblings, or parents.

 However, if the person has a Last Will and Testament, the state can understand how the deceased wanted their holdings distributed.
 That’s because a will is a document written and signed by the deceased and outlines who will receive which of their assets—including life insurance policies, bank accounts, retirement accounts, real estate, business assets, and personal property – and who will gain guardianship over any dependents.

 So, if your parents have a will, do they need a trust?
 The benefits of a trust, either in place of or in addition to a will, are overwhelming.